arifinhabibi/nyieun/Readme.md

 Lorem ipsum dolor, sit amet consectetur adipisicing elit.
 Earum facilis illum odio aliquid, ex aliquam eius iure quisquam hic.
 Porro!

 #### Installation
-i'll tell you how to install this framework to your local device for your RESTful API Development. run this command to your terminal local path directory
+I'll tell you how to install this framework to your local device for your RESTful API Development. run this command to your terminal local path directory
 ```bash
 git clone https://github.com/arifinhabibi/nyieun.git
 ```
-then install package resources *node_modules*
+Then install package resources **node_modules**
 ```bash
 npm install
 ```
-the next, create file *.env*, copy content into file *.env.example* and paste there. please configure file *.env* and adjust it.
+The next, create file **.env**, copy content into file **.env.example** and paste there. please configure file **.env** and adjust it.

 #### Running
-for development use this command
+For development use this command
 ```bash
 npm run serve:dev
 ```
-and for production
+And for production
 ```bash
 npm run serve:production
 ```